 One of the primary reasons why almond milk can curdle is due to temperature.
-When almond milk is heated or exposed to very hot liquids like or , the proteins present in the milk can coagulate and form clumps.
+When almond milk is heated or exposed to very hot liquids like coffee or tea, the proteins present in the milk can coagulate and form clumps.
 This can be quite frustrating, especially if you're someone who enjoys adding almond milk to your hot beverages.

 I have personally experienced this issue numerous times.
 As a sommelier and brewer, I often experiment with different types of milk alternatives in my coffee and tea.
 Almond milk is one of my favorites due to its creamy texture and subtle nutty flavor.
 However, there have been instances where my almond milk has curdled when added to hot beverages.